- Advanced Browser Troubleshooting

 Add audio files to your blog by uploading supported filetypes (.mp3, .m4a, .ogg, or .wav) somewhere on the internet and use the audio shortcode, buy the Space Upgrade to upload directly to your blog, create a download link to the file hosted elsewhere, or embed the SoundCloud AudioPlayer.
 You can also create a playlist, and customize the color and size of the audio player (Flash or HTML5)

-Learn how to upload images from your computer, insert an existing image that already exists on another website or domain into your post/page, insert an image you've already uploaded into your Media Library, or use Zemanta
+Learn how to upload images from your computer, insert an existing image that already exists on another website or domain into your post/page, or insert an image you've already uploaded into your Media Library

 The VideoPress upgrade allows you to upload videos from your computer for hosting and playback directly within your blog (or on another site you can designate).
 Once you purchase it, you can upload a video file to your WordPress.com site with the Add Media button, or to the Media Library.
 Also covers VideoPress stats, and an FAQ section.